 Get Help Finding a Solar Development Partner

 Despite opposition from legislators, solar developers are vying for opportunities to lease land in Ohio and become part of the PJM Interconnection, a region that covers several states and gives developers a larger market for their product.
 If you own land in Ohio, you have what developers are looking for!
-You can lease your land to build a utility-scale solar farm and earn much more money than you could by growing crops.
+You can lease your land to build a utility-scale or distributed generation (DG) solar farm and potentially earn much more money than you could by growing crops.

-Still, you don’t necessarily want to team up with the first developer that comes knocking.
+Still, you do not necessarily want to team up with the first developer that comes knocking.
 Work with NLR Solar, and we’ll help you find the perfect partner.
-As experts in utility-scale solar farms, we’ll ensure your land is fully vetted and help you successfully navigate the process of leasing your property.
+As experts in solar project development, we’ll ensure your land is fully vetted and help you successfully navigate the process of leasing your property.

 We would be happy to help you navigate the process, ensuring you partner with the best developer for the job.
-Contact us today for a free evaluation.
+Contact us today for a complimentary evaluation.